Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: Introduction

 Originally, reaction terms like \eqref{CHO} and \eqref{Bert} have been proposed in the local case only.
 Here we also consider and analyze their nonlocal counterpart.
-In addition, we present (see Section \ref{SEC:TUMOR}) an application to tumor growth models, where the presence of the source term $g$ enters naturally.
-We observe that the presence of $g$ in our abstract models is motivated by the fact that very often those system are coupled with other equations which models, for instance, reaction-diffusion processes or account for hydrodynamic effects.
-Thus, including $g$ is the first step towards possible generalizations of these results to more complicated models.
+In addition, in Section \ref{SEC:TUMOR}, we present an application to (solid) tumor growth models, where the presence of the source term $g$ becomes meaningful.
+This term, in our abstract models, is motivated by the fact that very often the corresponding systems are coupled with other equations (for instance, reaction-diffusion processes).
+Thus, including $g$ is the first step towards possible generalizations of these results to more refined models.

-Here\rev{,} we prove the existence of a weak solution on a given time interval (see Sections \ref{namr} and \ref{existproof}).
+Here, for a certain class of $S$, we prove the existence of a weak solution on a given time interval and, \mod{in the case \eqref{CHO}}, its uniqueness (see Sections \ref{namr} and \ref{existproof}).
 However, note that, the spatial average of $\rev{\ph}$ instantaneously belongs to $(-1,1)$.
 Hence, all the known results apply.
 Further issues and possible generalizations to other models will be discussed in Section \ref{final}.